 This course is designed to introduce the experience of creatively exploring experimental materials, processes, methods, and ideas in contemporary drawing practice.
 Particular emphasis is given to drawing as discovery, experimentation and its expanding vocabulary, its gestures and marks, supports and tools, and developing a range of new skills by working with different subjects, processes, tools and media.
 Students will develop individual artworks and experiment with materials, processes, technologies and formats that can contribute to a broadened understanding of drawing as a discipline.
 Individual projects will seek to explore what drawing is and does across a range of disciplines and over a broad historical period.

-For the first class, students should bring a light weight sketchbook/scrap paper and pens or markers.
-The instructor will go over the material requirements for the whole course more throughly once in class.
+For the first class, students should bring a lightweight sketchbook/scrap paper and pens or markers.
+The instructor will go over the material requirements for the whole course more thoroughly once in class.